sync-different/.github/profile/README.md

 👩‍💻 Useful resources - you can find our docs in this repo, and in our doc repos [alt-core-docs](https://www.github.com/sync-different/alt-core-docs)

 🍿 Fun facts - what does our team eat for breakfast?
-Mate 🧉 and dulce de leche, of course.
+Mate 🧉 and dulce de leche 🫙 (empty jar), of course.

 🧙 Remember, you can do mighty things with the power of [hivebot](https://hivebot.co)